intellectmind/Cobblemon-Ranked/README.md

 # 📊 CobblemonRanked Ranked System Documentation

 > 💡 This mod only needs to be installed on the server side.
-> Starting from v1.0.3, after installing the client, pressing the Z key by default will open the GUI
+> Starting from v1.0.3, after installing the client, pressing the X key by default will open the GUI

 ---